 11. Will my American Express transactions be deposited with the rest of my funds or will I receive a separate deposit?

-Preferred Payments set you up so that all funds will be received in one deposit.
-Instead of having to reconcile separately, we make it easy to track all funds that were deposited.
+Preferred Payments is set up so all funds will be received in one deposit.
+We make it easy to track all funds that were deposited.
 There is also no delay for receiving your American Express funds.

 12. Do I receive access to reports and statements?

-Yes – each merchant of ours receives free access to our online reporting tool and electronic monthly statements.
+Yes.
+Each Preferred Payments merchant receives free access to our online reporting tool and electronic monthly statements.
 The reporting tool allows you to view daily transactions, settlements, deposits, chargebacks, refunds, etc. Our tool also allows you to access your statement each month.

 13. POS vs Terminal?